 More than 20 years ago, I started in the path of Martial Arts.
-Fascinated to see my father in Karate, I was always told at home, that a girl or boy needs a Martial Arts or any defence system.
+Fascinated to see my father in Karate, I was always told at home, that a girl or boy needs a Martial Arts or any defense system.

-First point: being petite doesn’t define your strength or agility or capacity to take down your opponent (as I later learned), it’s actually everything in favour of you.
+First point: being petite doesn’t define your strength or agility or capacity to take down your opponent (as I later learned), it’s actually everything in favor of you.
 You just need the proper guidance and use the errors of others and the strength of others to defend yourself.
 Confusing?
 Not really.

 You don’t need muscles, have a weight of tons, be 10 feet tall… You just need proper knowledge.

-But Covid brought confinement and all the teachers couldn’t give the classes.
+But Covid brought confinement, and all the teachers couldn’t give the classes.
 But that doesn’t mean you can’t learn anything, especially when there are a lot of Apps and Online websites for classes.

-But can you learn Martial Arts at home properly?
+Can you learn Martial Arts at home properly?
 We went and investigate that.

 What is Kalari?

 Kalaripayattu, also known simply as Kalari, is an Indian martial art and fighting style that originated in modern-day Kerala, a state on the southwestern coast of India.